A Guide to The Best Condoms 2024

 It is not recommended.
 However, if you are going to use one in water, put the condom on before you get into the water.

-If the water contains chemicals like chlorine, or solvents like soap, bath oils or bubble bath then this may breakdown the natural latex condoms.
+If the water contains chemicals like chlorine, or solvents like soap, bath oils or bubble baths then this may breakdown the natural latex condoms.

 10. Do people commonly make mistakes using condoms?